rentruewang/mind/fun/stories.md

 Plot lines = many things happening at once.

-Multiple threads from a single POV is possible, because each "thread" is caused by the "world" reacting and forming **unintended** / non obvious consequences.
+Multiple threads from a single POV is possible, because each "thread" is caused by the "world" reacting, evolving, and forming **unintended** / non obvious consequences from one thread's POV.

 #### Spacial connections: Connected characters.